Reza Zarrab: Arrest and prosecution in the United States, 2016

 In response to Zarrab's release from detention to another facility inside the United States, the Turkish government expressed concern as to the status of Zarrab.
 Two weeks later, Zarrab reappeared in Manhattan court as a witness in the case against Atilla, having accepted a plea deal with federal prosecutors.

 A day after Zarrab testified in US Federal District Court, the Turkish government seized the assets of his and his family, including his wife Ebru Gündeş.

 In October 2019, Bloomberg News claimed that President Donald Trump had in 2017 urged his then-Secretary of State Rex Tillerson to persuade the Department of Justice to drop its case against Zarrab.
 Access to articles about interviews his money courier Adem Karahan gave to Courthouse News Service, were banned in Turkey on 23 September 2020 by a court in Istanbul.

+On April 22, 2025, the U.S. Department of the Treasury imposed sanctions on him and his network of companies for facilitating the sale of Iranian liquefied petroleum gas (LPG) in violation of U.S. sanctions.
+Zarrab, previously implicated in sanctions evasion schemes, is accused of using a complex network of front companies and intermediaries to export Iranian LPG, generating significant revenue for Iran's energy sector.
+The sanctions aim to disrupt these illicit financial networks and reinforce the U.S. commitment to enforcing sanctions against Iran's energy exports.
+As a result, all property and interests in property of the designated individuals and entities within U.S. jurisdiction are blocked, and U.S. persons are generally prohibited from engaging in transactions with them.

 Personal life

 Zarrab married the Turkish singer Ebru Gündeş in 2010.
 They have one daughter together.
 Gündeş reportedly filed for divorce in September 2016, but the couple reconciled shortly afterwards.
 In April 2021, Gündeş again filed for divorce.
 Their divorce was finalized on 7 May 2021.